Josh Bullocks: Chicago Bears

 An unrestricted free agent in the 2009 offseason, Bullocks signed a one-year contract with the Chicago Bears that included $525,000 in guaranteed money.
 The move put Bullocks in the same division as his twin brother, Daniel, who played for the Detroit Lions before being released in the 2010 offseason.

 Oakland Raiders

 The Raiders signed Bullocks on August 15, 2011, after Hiram Eugene suffered a serious hip injury in the pre-season opener.
 He was waived on August 30.

 NFL statistics

-Personal
+Personal life

-Josh Bullocks is the identical twin brother of Daniel Bullocks, also a safety at the University of Nebraska, who was also drafted 40th overall when the Detroit Lions selected him in the 2006 NFL Draft.
+Josh Bullocks is the identical twin brother of Daniel Bullocks, also a safety at the University of Nebraska, who was also drafted 40th overall when the Detroit Lions selected him in the 2006 NFL draft.
 The two are cousins of U.S. Olympic gold medalist Evelyn Ashford.

 Beginning in 2007, Bullocks and his brother have awarded a $5,000 scholarship to a Hixson High senior athlete.
 In order to be eligible the student must attend Hixson, be a senior, be an athlete, and write an essay.